 How to Care for Your Plants

 Maintenance is minimal.
-I fertilize mine with compost whenever I get around to it.
+We fertilize mine with compost whenever we get around to it.
 If you encounter problems with powdery mildew, try to increase air circulation by:

 - Practicing good flower-bed hygiene (remove fallen tree leaves, dead growth, etc.)